-The Company has a \$50,000 credit agreement with a financial institution (the "Line of Credit Agreement").
-As of September 30, 2015 and December 31, 2014, the Company had \$50,000 available under the Line of Credit Agreement.
-The Line of Credit Agreement is collateralized by all of the Company's business assets as well as the personal guarantees of the Company's officers.
-The Line of Credit Agreement contains no financial covenants.
-Borrowings under the Line of Credit Agreement carry interest at a rate equal to the prime rate plus 1.75% per annum.
-The Company is required to make interest only payments on any draws under the Line of Credit Agreement.
-The interest rate under the Line of Credit Agreement was 5% for the three and nine months ended September 30, 2015, and September 30, 2014.
+The Company has a \$100,000 credit agreement with Wells Fargo Bank, N.A. (the "Second Line of Credit Agreement").
+As of June 30, 2016, the Company had \$73,000 available under the Second Line of Credit Agreement.
+The draws from this line of credit line are recorded in accounts payable and accrued expenses in the balance sheet.
+The Second Line of Credit Agreement is uncollateralized and contains no financial covenants.
+Borrowings under the Second Line of Credit Agreement carry interest at a rate equal to the prime rate plus 9.99% per annum.
+The Company is required to make interest only payments on any draws under the Second Line of Credit Agreement.
+The draws from this line of credit do not begin accumulating interest until the draw has been outstanding at least thirty days.
+The interest rate under the Second Line of Credit Agreement was 13.49% as of June 30, 2016.